raul23/Darth-Vader-RPi/docs/index.rst

    api_reference

-**Darth-Vader-RPi** is a Raspberry Pi (RPi) project about activating a Darth Vader action figure by turning on LEDs on his suit and lightsaber, and by playing sounds such as some of his famous quotes.
+**Darth-Vader-RPi** is a Raspberry Pi project about activating a Darth Vader action figure by turning on LEDs on his suit and lightsaber, and by playing sounds such as some of his famous quotes.
 See the `README <README.html>`_ for more info about the project.

 .. raw:: html